- What’s the thing with customer journeys?

 At this stage, you could also use social listening to understand how the competition is perceived across various channels.
 For example, you could use tools such as Google Alerts or BrandMentions to uncover conversations about the industry, the competition, and its products.
 You can also monitor relevant hashtags to “listen” to what people say about your competitors online.

 After doing this, you’ll need to define your own positioning and figure out how you can differentiate from the competition.
 A great resource for doing this is April Dunford’s book “Obviously awesome.”

 Now, this info can help narrow down your initially brainstormed audience.
 Then, you might be able to segment your audience.

 Now, going back to our previous example, with the luxury handmade cosmetics, you might have these 2 segments:

 See where I’m going?

 Now, let’s say you are starting to sell.
-It’s time to move on to the next scenario.
+Then, it’s time to move on to the next scene.